Hogwarts Legacy is the Harry Potter game fans have been waiting for | CNN Underscored

 What we liked about it

-Tons of familiar locations and events, like the Grand Hall and Sorting Ceremony, are accounted for and beautifully realized.
-As are subtler inclusions, such as the moving paintings, pesky poltergeists, and so many other fan-focused touches you’ll encounter at every turn.
-But it’s the unknown elements — the environments, encounters, and interactions previously left off the page and limited to our imaginations — that make this the definitive Hogwarts experience.
+Tons of familiar locations and events, such as the Grand Hall and Sorting Ceremony, are accounted for and beautifully realized.
+As are subtler inclusions, such as the moving paintings, pesky poltergeists and so many other fan-focused touches you’ll encounter at every turn.
+But it’s the unknown elements — the environments, encounters and interactions previously left off the page and limited to our imaginations — that make this the definitive Hogwarts experience.
 For every well-established nook, there’s a new cranny just waiting to be discovered.

 It doesn’t hurt that developer Avalanche Software was thrown some softballs, like integrating resource gathering and crafting — two genre staples — into Hogwarts Legacy’s Herbology and Potions classes.
 Similarly, the universe’s Floo magic is an obvious stand-in for fast-travel.
 But the studio also deserves credit for deftly delivering on these obvious interpretations.
 While traversing the massive world by broom or creature mount is a no-brainer, it also could’ve been a mechanical nightmare.
 But it’s handled so wonderfully in Hogwarts Legacy, delivering one of the game’s most immersive, joyful experiences.